 It may surprise you to learn that Franchise Tax Board is more like a ‘WHO’ rather than a ‘WHAT.’
-The Board is comprised of three individuals, two of whom taxpayers in California have a voice in electing.
+The Board is comprised of three individuals, two of whom taxpayers in California have a voice in electing: the Chairman of the Board of Equalization, the Director of Finance, and the State Controller as FTB Chair.

 Franchise Tax Board is best known for administering California’s tax programs – both personal and corporate.
 What most people don’t know is FTB is also responsible for nontax programs and delinquent debt collection functions – including collecting: 1/delinquent vehicle registration on behalf of the DMV, 2/ court-ordered debt for participating courts and agencies and 3/delinquent debt for other government agencies and California colleges.